codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics-365-business-central-reference.md

 Codat only pulls Transfers that consist of exactly two journal entry lines (each of which impacts a bank account).
 A journal entry containing additional lines is not mapped to Codat as a Transfer.

-## Paying Multiple Invoices or Bills
+## Paying multiple invoices or bills

 We do not currently support paying multiple invoices or bills, from a single payment or billPayment push.
 This means that the payloads of these objects must have a single line item.